n3storm/django-webhooks/README.md

 # DNS Manager for Django

-Reusable Django app that provides webhooks.
+Reusable Django app that allows for webhooks to be consumed.

+Emits a signal `webhook_triggered_signal` when the webhook is triggered.
+This allows you to provide an action for the webhook.

 This is used by [Volt Grid](https://www.voltgrid.com/).